MacsDickinson/blog/Snow/_posts/2014-02-03-Google-Chrome-Extension-tutorial-popup.md

 Code from this tutorial is [available on GitHub][7].

+You can also install the finished sample extension from the [Chrome Web Store][9].

    [0]: /../category/chrome-extension/ "Chrome extension tutorial series"
    [1]: /../javascript/google-chrome-extension-tutorial-hello-world "GOOGLE CHROME EXTENSION TUTORIALS: HELLO WORLD"
    [2]: /../images/2014-02-03_15_27_28-Lesson2-icons.png "Chrome Extension Manager"